freifunk-berlin/bbb-configs/DEVELOPER.md

 networks:
   - vid: 10                   # vlan-id
-    role: mesh                # what this vlan does (mesh vs. dhcp)
+    role: mesh                # what this vlan does (mesh, dhcp, mgmt)
     name: mesh_sama           # the name has a 12 characters limit.
 It should only contain lower letters and underscores
-    ptp: true                 # changing the mode from mesh to ether for reducing the airtraffic for point to point connections by ignoring the hidden node problem
+    ptp: true                 # changing the mode from mesh to ether for reducing the airtraffic for
+                              # point to point connections by ignoring the hidden node problem
     prefix: 10.31.42.16/32    # single ipv4-address for meshing
     ipv6_subprefix: -10       # take an address from the back of the IPv6-block.
-Best practice is to use the same value as the vlan-id for everything except dhcp and mgmt to avoid duplicate addresses.
+Best practice is
+                              # to use the same value as the vlan-id for everything except dhcp and
+                              # mgmt to avoid duplicate addresses.
-    mesh_metric_lqm: ['default 0.8'] # link quality multiplier is used to artificially make routes worse for olsr, so certain links are preferred.
-Must be higher then 0.2, otherwise link wont work.
-Currently IPv4 routes over it.
+    mesh_metric_lqm: ['default 0.8'] # link quality multiplier is used to artificially make routes
+                              # worse for olsr, so certain links are preferred.
+Must be higher then 0.2,
+                              # otherwise link wont work.
+Only used to connect to Falter-Routers.
-    mesh_metric: 1024         # overrides the default of 512 for for babel similar to the option above.
-Lower metrics means a route is preferred.
-Currently IPv6 routes over it.
+    mesh_metric: 1024         # overrides the default metrics for for babel routing.
+                              # Lower metrics means a route is preferred.
+Babel is used within bbb-configs.
+                              # Defaults can be found at group_vars/all/general.yml
     untagged: true            # untags the vlan.
-It is commonly used for tunnel-uplinks
+It is commonly used for tunnel-uplinks.
+Only one
+                              # network can be untagged.
+For more advanced use cases, look under
+                              # hosts section at rc.local

   - vid: 20
     role: mesh